Hilsea has been home to three different pubs named the Coach and Horses.

 After the death of her husband in March, the license of the Coach and Horses is transferred to Frances E. Martin in June.

-The body of a man was found yesterday morning in the Portsbridge Canal near the bridge.
-It was conveyed to the Coach and Horses, where an inquest will be held.
+The body of George Taylor is found in the Portsbridge Canal near the bridge and transported to the Coach and Horses.
+An inquest is held at Hilsea Hospital.

 An inquest is held at the Coach and Horses after William Smith, a labourer, is fatally struck by the 6:30 a.m. train.
 The jury returns a verdict of accidental death and suggests that better accommodations be made for pedestrians crossing the railway at that point.